5 Bond-able, James Bond-able Boys for your perusal…

 So if you wanted to keep the all-action man type Bond that Craig was so good at, but who runs like a windy up toy and is better with his fists and his ammo, Statham’s your man.
 He’s also probably one for the boys who like my No1 is more an action film actor.
 Statham usually does his own stunts and probably less the housewives’ choice.

 However, Statham proved this early on in his career as it was a case of top on, top off to the delight of many girls.
-Can confirm this as sat through the Crank (2006) and its sequel, Transporter (2002-) films and the first 10 minutes of the remake of The Italian Job (2003).
-In the Italian Job, Statham played a character known as Handsome Rob and his top was definitely off more than your average actor in all films mentioned.
+I can confirm this as sat through the Crank (2006) and its sequel, Transporter (2002-) films and the first 10 minutes of the remake of The Italian Job (2003).
+In The Italian Job, Statham played a character known as Handsome Rob and his top was definitely off more than your average actor in all films mentioned.

 Statham could pull it off as a special forces guy as he’s had plenty of experience of playing this particular role and he can charm the ladies, hell, he even appeared to have charmed the pants of Melissa McCarthy’s character in Spy (2015).
 As for his accent, he can still keep it and it would be nice to see a Cockney Bond.
 As he’s more than an experienced diver of course you would have to take advantage of this with lots of underwater fight sequences.
 But guess he wouldn’t drink Bond’s martini as he wouldn’t want to drink and dive…